bmrf/tron/README.md

 # FULL TRON DESCRIPTION
 The best way to see what Tron does is simply crack open `Tron.bat` or one of the stage-specific sub-scripts with a text editor (preferably one with syntax highlighting) or [on GitHub](https://github.com/bmrf/tron/blob/master/tron.bat) and just read the code.
 Every section has comments explaining exactly what it does, and you don't need to be able to read code to understand it.
-Barring that however, here's a general description of every action Tron performs.
+Barring that, here's a general description of every action Tron performs.

 ## tron.bat